rwanwork/sam2irs/README.md

 chr1    sam2irs        intron  11      17      15      -       0       name=Test;count=15;width=7;aligned_reads=6;aligned_bases=36;

-This output indicates that the chromosome "chr1" has an intron at from position 11 to 17 (endpoints are included in the interval), which has 15 intronic bases.
+This output indicates that the chromosome "chr1" has an intron from position 11 to 17 (endpoints are included in the interval), which has 15 intronic bases.
 The width of this region is 7 base pairs.
 The total number of aligned bases is 36 for the entire data set.

 The intron retention score is:  (15 / 7) / 36.